Skip to main content

 Depth Camera

-A camera capturing distance information for each pixel, enabling 3D perception.
+A camera that captures distance information for each pixel, creating a 3D scene representation.

 Digital Twin

-A virtual replica of a physical robot mirroring its real-time behavior.
+A virtual replica of a physical robot that mirrors its behavior in real-time.

 E